thesoul214/typescript-cheatsheet/README.md

 ## Feedback

 This repository.
-Submit a PR with any change or addition you'd like to see!
+Submit a PR with any change or addition you"d like to see!

 And thank you very much for taking the time to do so 💖